PokaNorbert/GoogleDrive-API_Postman_Newman/Readme.md

 Instead, a risk could represent the downfall of the Google platform, which would guarantee the impact of all requests.
 I did not send requests based on all types of files, so I recommend that the next tester set a better coverage.

 The ISTQB is taken from December 16, 2024.
-I'll be back at the beginning of February.
-For the next few weeks, I'll prioritize the college exam session.

 For any questions you can contact me here or on: mail, LinkedIn, Facebook, Instagram, Discord, TikTok!